josmarqu/Arch-Linux-Gnome-Installation-Guide/README.md

 ```
 ### 4.File system

-- Before to start with the partitioning we must make sure that the device  have no one partition, if not you can use fdisk utility to format disk
+- Before to start with the partitioning make sure that the device  have no one partition, if not use fdisk utility to format disk

-- To manage partitions we use **fdisk**
+- To manage partitions use **fdisk**
 ```
-  - 1.$ fdisk -l -> look at your file strutcture and find the name of the partition where you want to install Arch Linux on
+  - 1.$ fdisk -l -> look at the file strutcture and find the name of the partition wanted to install Arch Linux

   - 2.$ fdisk /dev/*sda* -> enter into fdisk command prompt